 The Siege of Gaza occurred following the successful Siege of Tyre in 332 BCE and involved the assault of the city of Gaza by the Macedonians during the Persian Campaign of Alexander III the Great.
 The city during this time had very high walls and rose over 60 feet high in the desert to defend the surrounding territory.
 Besieging this city was a formidable obstacle to overcome.
 However, after three unsuccessful siege attempts using the same machines he previously sent against Tyre, he managed to capture the city and the stronghold.

-Batis expected that he would managed to hang on to Egypt and in doing so he attempted to garrison a force to defend the territory along the eastern shores of the Mediterranean Sea.
+Batis expected that he would managed to hang on to the satrapy of Egypt and in doing so he attempted to garrison a force to defend the territory along the eastern shores of the Mediterranean Sea.
 As Alexander arrived at the city he and his engineers determined the southern wall to be the weakest and the best side to breach.
 In order to overcome the high walls of Gaza the Macedonians built massive mounds that even defied the engineers expectations on quickly they could be built.

 During one of the days during the siege the Gazans bombarded the Macedonians in an attempt to dislodge and destroy their siege equipment.
 Alexander's shoulder was injured in the encounter however, this did not diminish his resolve.
 The Macedonians continued to build the mounds around Gaza until the arrival of the siege equipment from Tyre.
 The entry of more siege equipment allowed the wall to be broken much more quickly and soon major sections were falling apart.